jet/dotnet-templates/README.md

 - support for additional .NET languages in the templates
 - further straightforward starter projects

-While there is no rigid or defined limit to what makes sense to add, it should be borne in mind that `dotnet new equinox` is often going to be a new user's first interaction with Equinox.
+While there is no rigid or defined limit to what makes sense to add, it should be borne in mind that `dotnet new equinoxweb` is often going to be a new user's first interaction with Equinox.
 Hence there's a delicate (and intrinsically subjective) balance to be struck between:

   1. simplicity of programming techniques used / beginner friendliness
   2. brevity of the generated code